rticommunity/rticonnextdds-examples/examples/connext_dds/compression/README.md

 amount of bytes received at UDP transport level will be printed, with this we can compare how compression affects the bandwidth usage over the given input data.
+To finalize the subscriber either set the `--sample-count` option or send a SIGINT/SIGTERM signal that will be handler by the application printing the final report and finishing gratefully.

 ## Code generation